ugrozadidntwakeup/Autoencoders/README.md

 ![Image alt](https://github.com/ugrozadidntwakeup/Images/blob/main/image/smiling.PNG)

-We can see that sad people took patterns(smile, facial features) of smiling and became happy(we had a 'problem' guy with a cap again 😥)
+We can see that sad people take patterns(smile, facial features) of smiling and become happy(we have a 'problem' guy with a cap again 😥)

 # Another type: Variational Autoencoder
 Tried to do it on MNIST and let's look a result